gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `GenerateIvyDescriptor` task.
 To specify where the `ivy.xml` file should be generated, set the `destination` property of the `GenerateIvyDescriptor` task.

 Previously _all_ configurations of the project were published.
 Now, only the ‘`archives`’ configuration together with the ‘`default`’ configuration and its ancestors will be published.
-In practice, this means that a Java project's 'testCompile' and 'testRuntime' configurations will no longer be published by default.
+In practice, this means that a Java project's `testCompile` and `testRuntime` configurations will no longer be published by default.

-### Changed default value for TestNGOptions.useDefaultListeners
+### Changed default value for `TestNGOptions.useDefaultListeners`

 The default value for TestNGOptions.useDefaultListeners has changed from `true` to `false` as Gradle now generates test results and reports for JUnit and TestNG.